idleberg/web-porridge/README.md

 Usage: `getItem(key, dot.notation.subkey? = '', options = {})`

-Returns the value of a single storage key, automatically parses JSON strings and transparently decodes Base64.
+Returns the value of a single storage key, automatically parses JSON strings and, optionally, decodes Base64.
 Supports returning only the value inside an object through the use of [dot notation][dot-notation] syntax.

 <details>
 <summary><strong>Example</strong></summary>